 Two HIV serologic assays are utilized as part of an HIV testing algorithm.
-Initial screening for HIV-1 p24 antigen and antibodies to HIV-1 (including Group O and subtypes) and HIV-2 is performed using as immunoassay (IA).
+Initial screening for HIV-1 p24 antigen and antibodies to HIV-1 (including Group O and subtypes) and HIV-2 is performed using an immunoassay (IA).
 All reactive IAs are repeated in duplicate to verify the initially reactive test result.
-All repeatedly reactive IA tests (two or more reactive) are tested by the Multispot HIV-1/HIV-2 discriminatory assay that differentiates HIV-1 and HIV-2.
-Patients who test HIV-1 positive on the Multispot assay should be considered HIV infected.
+All repeatedly reactive IA tests (two or more reactive) are tested by the Geenius HIV-1/HIV-2 discriminatory assay that differentiates HIV-1 and HIV-2.
+Patients who test HIV-1 positive on the Geenius assay should be considered HIV infected.
 If the test result indicates HIV-2 reactivity, the sample is referred to CDC for HIV-2 confirmation.

 At least 3mL of serum is required for the complete HIV testing protocol.